 Furthermore, LG Energy Solution is building an eco-friendly supply chain that preemptively secures raw materials and protects the environment.
 In 2019, LG Energy Solution joined the RMI (Responsible Minerals Initiative), which is a responsible minerals procurement and supply chain management coalition, for the first time in Korea.
 The goal is to implement ESG in sourcing raw materials.

-Batteries, which is the heart of EVs, are expected to play a more significant role in preventing global warming in the future by reducing carbon emissions.
+Batteries, which are the heart of EVs, are expected to play a more significant role in preventing global warming in the future by reducing carbon emissions.
 To foster the eco-friendly value of batteries, LG Energy Solution is moving faster than any other players and working tirelessly to secure and produce raw materials appropriately.